 - Committee decisions are final and are not subject to further review.

-A student who does not meet the minimum requirements for Financial Aid Satisfactory Academic Progress will no longer be eligible for federal, state and most types of institutional financial aid.
+A student who does not meet the minimum requirements for Financial Aid Satisfactory Academic Progress will no longer be eligible for federal, state and some types of institutional financial aid.

 08/28/2012: Revised by Stephanie Covington.